The Fight for Freedom’s Sake

 G: What’s next?

-P: Well… the first ingot in The Fight For Freedom’s Sake series, “Americans Will Always Fight for Liberty,” is struck and available now through JM Bullion and AMPEX.
+P: Well… the first ingot in The Fight For Freedom’s Sake series, “Americans Will Always Fight for Liberty,” is struck and available now through JM Bullion, AMPEX, and Shop The Mint.
 The next three ingots will be introduced one per month going forward.
 Being in the midst of the holiday season, these pieces make great gifts for veterans, current servicemen and women, WWII history buffs, silver investors and military families.
 However there are only 2,500 of each style minted so numbers are limited.

 G: Thank you for sitting down with me and talking about our newest collection The Fight For Freedom’s Sake.
 I’ve learned a lot and really appreciate knowing the backstory.